TedData/practice/README.md

 layout: post
 title: "How to write a post"
 subtitle: 'Using markdown to make a post'
-date: 2023-09-10
+date: 2013-10-15
 author: "Ted"
 header-style: text
 tags:
   - markdown
+  - python
 ---
 ```

-> Followed by content, which can be formatted using markdown.
+\> Followed by content, which can be formatted using markdown.

 For example:
 ```